 Creating a living memorial

-Earth Funerals is beyond carbon neutral - it’s carbon positive.
+Earth Funerals Project is beyond carbon neutral - it’s carbon positive.

 We don’t just offset carbon emissions; we invest back into the earth.
 We do this by funding the restoration of wildlife corridors, biodiversity programs and bush revegetation projects—all in the name and remembrance of the person who passed away.